vuejs/v2.vuejs.org/src/v2/guide/components.md

 <title-cased-component></title-cased-component>
 ```

 When using _string_ templates however, we're not bound by HTML's case-insensitive restrictions.
-That means even in the template, you reference your components and props using camelCase, PascalCase, or kebab-case:
+That means even in the template, you reference your components and props using camelCase, TitleCase, or kebab-case:

 ``` html
 <!-- use whatever you want in string templates! -->